-Joliet Iron Works Historic Site Trails Loop is a 1.3 mile moderately trafficked loop trail located near Joliet, IL that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible year-round.
+Joliet Iron Works Historic Site Trails Loop is a 1.3 mile moderately trafficked loop trail located near Joliet, Illinois that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Fascinating walk through an essential piece of history.
 Not really a nature hike but worth waking through.